zeroasiccorp/logik/docs/source/index.rst

 Welcome to the demo edition of Logik.
 In this edition, the following features are showcased:

-* RTL to bitstream automation flow for Zero ASIC FPGA/eFPGA architectures, powered by `Silicon Compiler <https://www.siliconcompiler.com>`_
+* RTL to bitstream automation flow for FPGA/eFPGA architectures, powered by `Silicon Compiler <https://www.siliconcompiler.com>`_
-* Example Zero ASIC eFPGA architecture with the following resources:
+* :doc:`logik_demo` with the following resources:

   +----------------------------------------------------------+--------+
   | 4-input LUTs                                             | 6576   |